joshpaq-mylo/kafka-demo/README.md

 ```

 ### Creating a new topic
 By default kafka will automatically create a new topic for you, if it does not exist when you create a producer or consumer.
+In the future, sandbox/prod may have auto create turned off.
 ```sh
 docker exec -it config_kafka1_1 kafka-topics \
     --zookeeper zookeeper:2181 \